OpenSourceEconomics/skillmodels/docs/source/basic_usage.rst

 The main object a user interacts with is ``SkillModel`` (see :ref:`estimation`) which is a subclass of Statsmodels `GenericLikelihoodModel`_.
 To create an instance of this class just type:

 .. code::

     from skillmodels import SkillModel
     mod = SkillModel(model_dict, dataset, estimator)

-* model_dict is the actual model dictionary (usually loaded from a json file)
+* model_dict: dictionary that defines the model (usually loaded from a json file).
+See :ref:`model_specs` for details.
-* dataset is a pandas dataframe in long format.
+* dataset: a pandas dataframe in long format.
 It has to contain columns that identify the period and individual.
 The names of these columns are indicated as 'period_identifier' and 'person_identifier' in the general section of the model dictionary.
 The default values are 'period' and 'id'.
-* estimator is a string that can take the values 'wa' (Wiswall Agostinelli Estimator) and 'chs' (Cunha, Heckman, Schennach estimator).
+* estimator: a string that can take the values 'wa' (Wiswall Agostinelli Estimator) and 'chs' (Cunha, Heckman, Schennach estimator).

-..
-Note:: Currently only the CHS estimator is implemented.
+Optional arguments of SkillModel are:

+* model_name: a string that gives a name to the model that will be used in error messages or warnings.
+If you estimate several models it will help you a lot to locate the problems.
+* dataset_name: same as model_name
+* save_path: a string that indicates where intermediate results are saved.
+Saving intermediate results is optional and can be controlled in the "general" section of the model_dict.
+If anything is saved, you must provide a save_path.
+* quiet_mode: a boolean variable.
+If True some errors and warnings are not raised.
+* bootstrap_samples: a list of lists.
+Each sublist contains a sample of elements from the 'person_identifier' column of the dataset.
+If you don't specify this argument, sampling for bootstrap is handled automatically.
+For this it is assumed that your data is iid.

 Using the fit() method of ``SkillModel`` like so: